cloudnative/teamcity-webhooks/README.md

-# teamcity-notification-plugin
+# teamcity-webhooks
-A TeamCity plugin sending JSON payload with build details to an HTTP endpoint when it finishes, similarly to [Jenkins Notification Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Notification+Plugin).
+A TeamCity plugin sending JSON payload to HTTP webhooks with build details when it finishes, similarly to [Jenkins Notification Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Notification+Plugin).